Lions Eye Institute Limited (ABN: 48 106 521 439)

 Use and disclosure of information

 Personal information will only be used for the purpose of providing medical services and for claims and payments, unless otherwise consented to.
 Some disclosure may occur to third parties engaged by or for us for business purposes, such as accreditation or for the provision of information technology.
 These third parties are required to comply with this policy.
 We will inform you where there is a statutory requirement to disclose certain personal information (for example, some diseases require mandatory notification).
 We will not disclose your personal information to any third party other than in the course of providing medical services, without full disclosure to you, the reason for the information transfer and full consent from you.
-The LEI will not disclose personal information to anyone outside Australia without need and without your consent.
+The Lions Eye Institute will not disclose personal information to anyone outside Australia without need and without your consent.

 Exceptions to disclose without your consent are where the information is: